 Though we've become accustomed to it now, at the time Sonic the Hedgehog was first released, there were a whole lot of games that had fixed jump heights.
 No matter how quickly you released the jump button, the character would sail up into the air the same number of pixels.
 Games like Mario and Sonic were some of the first to have more variable and responsive controls, allowing for an improved sense of control over the character, and therefore a much more fun (and forgiving) gameplay experience.

 If the jump button is no longer being held, and you are currently jumping (in the air after pressing jump, not walking or rolling off the ground or pushed away by a spring etc), the computer checks to see if Y Speed is less than -4 (e.g. -5 is "less" than -4).
 If it is, then Y Speed is set to -4.
 In this way, you can cut your jump short at any time, just by releasing the jump button.
 If you release the button in the very next step after jumping, the Player makes the shortest possible jump.
 This happens whenever you aren't holding the jump button and are currently jumping, not just on the release of the button.

 The check to see if the button is not being held is performed before the Player is moved to his new position and gravity_force is added to Y Speed.

 Because the Player is moving from one action to another, at the same time as changing his collision sensor arrangement, and at the same time as changing speed and leaving the floor... some bugs can occur when launching from the ground and when landing.

-Disturbingly, the computer checks to see if you press the jump button before moving the Player.
+Disturbingly, the game checks to see if you press the jump button before moving the Player.
 If you do press the jump button, it exits the rest of the cycle - so the Player doesn't move at all during the step in which you jump, vertically or horizontally.

-This can mean that in the next step it can detect a release of the jump button and the Player will move up at a Y Speed of -4 without having ever moved up at the speed of jmp.
+This can mean that in the next step it can detect a release of the jump button and the Player will move up at a Y Speed of -4 without having ever moved up at the speed of jump_force.